dustinpfister/blog_posts/_posts/canvas-example-image-limits.md

 ```

 ### 1.3 - Chunk a string and back

+I then also have some methods that can be used to convert a string to an array of arrays where each element in a nested array is a pixel color index value.

 ```js
 // chunk and img string into an array of arrays